 In the public sector, landscape architects tend to work for environmental agencies, local authorities and government agencies.
 There are also opportunities with voluntary organisations.

 In the private sector, landscape architects are largely employed by architect and landscape architect companies, or by companies specialising in landscape engineering.
-Private practices tend to be small and most have fewer than ten professional staff.

 Look for job vacancies at: